 9. Double-click the button and add the following code inside the btnGetTime_Click method:

 lblTime.Text = "You're not authorized to get the current date and time.";

-It checks if the current user has gettime permission for a module named cms.mymodule and if so, it displays the current date and time.
+It checks if the current user has the gettime permission for the cms.mymodule module and if so, it displays the current date and time.